 However, the risk of overdose may be the most serious.
 Heroin makers mix chemicals and other drugs with heroin, making its potency and effects hard to predict.
 It also makes overdose more likely.
 People who overdose on heroin could suffer permanent brain damage, coma or death.

 Get Heroin Abuse and Addiction Treatment at The Clearing

 Not getting treatment for heroin abuse and addiction could have fatal consequences.
 The Clearing can provide effective treatment to help you stop using and abstain from heroin.
 With treatment grounded in Spiritual Psychology, we address the physical, mental, emotional and spiritual levels of well-being.

 Aside from heroin and other drugs, we use our 28-day residential rehab program to treat addictive behaviors of all kinds.
-Some others include gambling and screen addictions.
 Our program also specializes in: